-The Offering

-Offering

-7,300,000 ordinary shares offered by us, comprising 5,445,000 ordinary shares in the form of ADSs offered in the U.S. offering and 1,855,000 ordinary shares offered in the European offering.
+The Offering Offering 6,500,000 ordinary shares offered by us, comprising ordinary shares in the form of ADSs offered in the U.S. offering ar ordinary shares offered in the European offering.
 The total number of ordinary shares (including in the form of ADSs) in the U.S. offering and European offering is subject to reallocation between them.

-U.S. offering (ADSs)

-5,445,000 ADSs, each representing one ordinary share.

-European offering (ordinary shares)

-1,855,000 ordinary shares.

-Option to purchase additional ADSs in the

-offering

-1,095,000 ADSs.

-Ordinary shares (including in the form of ADSs) to be outstanding after the offering

-33,337,122 ordinary shares (including in the form of ADSs) or 34,432,122 ordinary shares (including in the form of ADSs) if we issue additional ADSs pursuant to the exercise in full of the underwriters' option.

-American Depositary Shares

-Purchasers of ADSs in the U.S. offering will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and all holders and beneficial owners of ADSs issued thereunder.
+U.S. offering (ADSs) ADSs, each representing one ordinary share.
+European offering (ordinary shares) ordinary shares.
+Option to purchase additional ordinary shares (including in the form of ADSs) in the offering 975,000 ordinary shares (including in the form of ADSs).
+Ordinary shares (including in the form of ADSs) to be outstanding after the offering 32,537,122 ordinary shares (including in the form of ADSs) or 33,512,122 ordinary shares (including in the form of ADSs) if we issue additional ordinary shares (including in the form of ADSs) pursuant to the exercise in full of the underwriters' option.
+American Depositary Shares Purchasers of ADSs in the U.S. offering will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and all holders and beneficial owners of ADSs issued thereunder.
 To better understand the terms of the ADSs, you should carefully read the section in this prospectus titled "Description of American Depositary Shares."
 We also encourage you to read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.

-Depositary

-Citibank, N.A.

-Use of proceeds

-We estimate that we will receive net proceeds from the offering of approximately €71.5 (\$86.7) million, at the offering price of \$13.50 per ADS in the U.S. offering and €11.14 per ordinary share in the European offering and assuming no issuance of additional ADSs, after deducting underwriting commissions and estimated offering expenses payable by us.
+Depositary Citibank, N.A.
+Use of proceeds We estimate that we will receive net proceeds from the offering of approximately €65.8 (\$79.6) million, assuming an offering price of \$14.00 per ADS in the U.S. offering and €11.56 per ordinary share in the European offering which is the midpoint of the price range set forth on the cover page of this prospectus and assuming no issuance of additional ordinary shares, after deducting estimated underwriting commissions and estimated offering expenses payable by us.
 We intend to apply the net proceeds we receive from the offering, to fund the overall development of NBTXR3 and, in particular, to advance Study 312 in the United States and the European Union for the treatment of locally advanced head and neck cancers, to advance the development of our other clinical and pre-clinical programs and for working capital funding and other general corporate purposes.
 See "Use of Proceeds" for more information.

-Risk factors

-You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in the ordinary shares or the ADSs.
+Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of factors to consider carefully before deciding to invest in the ordinary shares or the ADSs.

-Nasdaq Global Select Market trading

-symbol for our ADSs

-"NBTX"

-Euronext Paris trading symbol for our
+Euronext Paris trading symbol for our ordinary shares

-ordinary shares